Brustachio/burnoutbuddy/README.md

 ---

-## 💡 The Problem
+## The Problem

 It's Sunday night.
 Your exam is Tuesday.
-You've been "studying" for hours but feel like you've absorbed nothing — and now you're too wired, too anxious, and too exhausted to actually focus.
+You've been "studying" for hours but feel like you've absorbed nothing, and now you're too wired, too anxious, and too exhausted to actually focus.
 Sound familiar?

 Student burnout isn't just about working too hard.
-It's about working *wrong* — cramming everything into the last 48 hours, skipping sleep, ignoring how you feel, and having zero visibility into what's actually on your plate.
+It's about working *wrong*, cramming everything into the last 48 hours, skipping sleep, ignoring how you feel, and having zero visibility into what's actually on your plate.
 By the time you notice the warning signs, you're already running on empty.

 The result: declining grades, deteriorating health, and a cycle that compounds every semester.

 ---

-## ✨ Our Solution
+## Our Solution

 BurnoutBuddy implements a "Wellness-First" architecture that treats a student's capacity as a finite resource.
 The platform acts as an intermediary between a student's external commitments and their immediate focus sessions by: